raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 - Engrave decals into the case
 - Use different colour filament for each part

 The STL files are released under the Creative Commons attribution [license](http://creativecommons.org/licenses/by-sa/4.0/) so you are welcome to modify them.
-Please note that GitHub has a great [STL viewer](https://github.com/blog/1465-stl-file-viewing) that also has a [3D file diff](https://github.com/blog/1633-3d-file-diffs) which could be useful for tracking your changes.
+Please note that GitHub has a great [STL viewer](https://github.com/blog/1465-stl-file-viewing) and also has a [3D file diff](https://github.com/blog/1633-3d-file-diffs) which could be useful for tracking your changes.

 But by far greatest benefit of owning an Astro Pi flight unit is the ability to prototype and test code that could be run on the International Space Station.
 Head over to the [Astro Pi website](https://astro-pi.org/) now to get involved!